Lessinia: Boundaries and landscape

-Enclosed on the north by the deep and wild Val di Ronchi and the majestic Carega Group, bounded on the east by the Val Leogra, on the southeast by the hills of Monteviale, on the southwest by the course of the Adige and the upper Veronese plain, and on the west by the Val Lagarina, it is almost a unit in itself within the Venetian Prealps.
+Enclosed to the north by the deep Val di Ronchi and the Carega Group, bounded to the east by the Val Leogra, to the southeast by the hills of Monteviale, to the southwest by the course of the Adige and the upper Veronese plain, and to the west by the Val Lagarina, Lessinia forms an almost self-contained unit within the Venetian Prealps.

 It is furrowed by numerous valleys that descend from the high pastures and fan out toward Verona and the plain.

-Proceeding from west to east are the valleys of Fumane, Marano and Negrar (which together constitute a unit that has more historical than geographical character: the Valpolicella) and then the Valpantena, Squaranto, Mezzane, d'Illasi, Tramigna, d'Alpone, Chiampo and Agno valleys.
-Its heights to the west fall within the Venetian Pre-Alps, with peaks between 1,500 and 1,800 m, and the Carega group to the northeast (which exceeds 2,200 m).
-In contrast, the central range is between 1000 and 1300 m.

-Some of the peaks include: Corno d'Aquilio, Monte Tomba, Cima Trappola.
+Proceeding from west to east are the valleys of Fumane, Marano and Negrar, which together form the historically defined area of Valpolicella, followed by the Valpantena, Squaranto, Mezzane, d'Illasi, Tramigna, d'Alpone, Chiampo and Agno valleys.
+Its western heights fall within the Venetian Prealps, with peaks between 1,500 and 1,800 m, while the Carega group to the northeast exceeds 2,200 m.
+The central range lies mostly between 1,000 and 1,300 m.
+Among its peaks are Corno d'Aquilio, Monte Tomba and Cima Trappola.

-The landscape of the High Pastures of Lessinia has been officially recognized as an agrarian landscape and included in the National Register of Historic Rural Landscapes, prepared by Decree No. 17070 of November 19, 2012, of the Ministry of Agriculture, Food and Forestry Policies.
+The landscape of the High Pastures of Lessinia has been officially recognized as an agrarian landscape and included in the National Register of Historic Rural Landscapes, prepared by Decree No. 17070 of 19 November 2012 of the Ministry of Agriculture, Food and Forestry Policies.
+The Lessinia Regional Park covers 10,201 hectares and extends between about 200 and 1,990 metres above sea level in the provinces of Verona and Vicenza.
+The higher plateau is marked by rounded ridges and open pastureland, while steeper slopes and valley sides preserve forests of hornbeam, beech, silver fir and spruce.
+This alternation between woodland, vaj or canyon-like valleys, meadows, pastures and rural settlements is one of the defining features of the Lessinian landscape.